leon4rd/test/README.md

-## What do you call a dictionary on drugs?
-High definition.
+## What's orange and sounds like a parrot?
+A Carrot.